Building a 2FA TOTP generator using a Raspberry Pi Pico and MicroPython

 Conclusion

-I have been amazed at how easy it is for someone like myself (coming from a high-level programming background), to pick up MicroPython and build non-trivial systems using microcontrollers.
-I found researching and implementing the functionality that performed HMAC-SHA1 to be alot of fun, allowing me to demystify what can seem to be a very magical process.
+I have been amazed at how easy it is for someone like myself, coming from a high-level programming background, to pick up MicroPython and build non-trivial systems using microcontrollers.
+I found researching and implementing the functionality that performed HMAC-SHA1 to be a lot of fun, allowing me to demystify what can seem to be a very magical process.
 Additionally, investigating how to set the Pico’s RTC was an interesting aside, combined with presenting this correction using a purpose-built configuration display screen.

 Having success in completing this project has already sparked other ideas that I will discuss in upcoming articles!